Post job

 This course will help you understand and address the challenges parents and families face regarding schooling after a cancer diagnosis.
 When a child is diagnosed with cancer, families can be overwhelmed learning about and managing this new and frightening reality.
 As they adjust to the new normal of ongoing treatment, school may be the farthest thing from their mind.
 However, as their oncology health care provider, you have a critical role in starting conversations about schooling.
 Even for...

-If those top 10 were a bit out of your price range, you might want to check these schools instead.
-After factoring in in-state tuition and fees, average cost of attendance, admissions rate, average net price and mean earnings after 6 years, we found that these are the most affordable schools for medical radiation dosimetrists.
+If the best universities for medical radiation dosimetrists are out of your price range, check out these affordable schools.
+After factoring in in-state tuition and fees, the average cost of attendance, admissions rate, average net price, and mean earnings after six years, we found that these are the most affordable schools for medical radiation dosimetrists.

 1. California State University - Bakersfield